3mdeb/96boards-docs-wiki/Reference-Platform-CE-Home.md

 - **Install Instructions:** For "out-of-box" users.
 Instructions for installing pre-build Reference Platform images onto your 96Boards.
 - **Build from Source:** For Advanced users.
-Instructions for building and installing the various Reference Platform components used by Consumer and Enterprise Edition 96Boards.
+Instructions for building and installing the various Reference Platform components used by Consumer Edition 96Boards.
 - **Known Issues:** List of current bugs and issues for each Reference Platform Build.
 Includes links to bug reports for tracking resolution progress.
-- **Test Report:** Provides test results and bug status for kernel, toolchain, and firmware with a straight forward pass/fail legend.
+- **Test Report:** Provides test results and bug status for kernel, firmware, and images with a straight forward pass/fail legend.

 ***